BonkedAPX/OVA-Untainted/README.md

 > [!NOTE]
-> A curated list of resources related to the game development process, discovered during our Game Development Journey!
+> A curated list of resources related to the game development and Art process, discovered during our Game Development Journey!
 >
 > It mainly revolves around:
 > - Unreal Engine